apache/superset/docs/faq.rst

 You can override this path using the ``SUPERSET_HOME`` environment variable.

-Another work around is to change where superset stores the sqlite database by adding ``SQLALCHEMY_DATABASE_URI = 'sqlite:////new/location/superset.db'`` in superset_config.py (create the file if needed), then adding the directory where superset_config.py lives to PYTHONPATH environment variable (e.g. ``export PYTHONPATH=/opt/logs/sandbox/airbnb/``).
+Another work around is to change where superset stores the sqlite database by adding ``SQLALCHEMY_DATABASE_URI = 'sqlite:////new/location/superset.db'`` in the config file.

 What if the table schema changed?
 ---------------------------------